Brigit

 No. Cash advance apps don't perform credit checks and don't report to credit bureaus.
 Approval is based on your direct deposit history and income patterns.
 This means they won't build your credit, but they also can't hurt it.

 Yes, significantly.
 Cash advance apps charge $0-10/month vs payday loans at 400%+ APR.
-They also don't trap you in rollover debt cycles.
+They also don't trap you in rollover repeat-borrowing cycles.
 However, they still advance money from your next paycheck, so repeated use can create a dependency pattern.

 Harvey Brooks